wg2401/makeMyOwnGit/README.md

 This is a git replication that handles the following methods: init, add, commit, write-tree, branch, checkout, log, status, and merge.
 Implements SHA 256 hashing for reduced chance of file collision
-Note: does not support symlinks yet
+Note: does not support symlinks yet; be careful not to use them when testing!

 Instructions for build:
 After cloning, run  ./gradlew clean build